Titanic actor Lew Palter dies aged 94

 The couple were among the wealthiest passengers to die onboard the Titanic.

-The Strauses are notably the great-great-grandparents of Wendy Rush, the wife of OceanGate Expeditions CEO Stockton Rush, who died aboard the Titan submersible last week during a dive to the Titanic wreckage.
+The Strauses are notably the great-great-grandparents of Wendy Rush, the wife of OceanGate Expeditions CEO Stockton Rush, who died aboard the Titansubmersible last week during a dive to the Titanic wreckage.

 In addition to his daughter, Palter is survived by his grandchildren, Sam, Tessa and Miranda.